General Information & Resources

 Hiring Student Employees

 The Manager or JM Support person initiates Hire or Add Job transaction and enters job details, including compensation, supervisor, and start and end dates of employment.
+Additional steps are required for requests to hire a Graduate Student on an hourly basis.

 Onboarding/Form I-9 Process